The Work That Has to Be Done

 (13 x 10 x 7in)

-manifestation of the mind in space: a mess is a portrait without a body
+A mess is a portrait without a body

 This sculpture is a depiction of how a mind might manifest in the spaces around it.
 It is a miniature claw machine containing a sculpture of me, in bed, covered by clutter.
 It is based off of a picture of me that my mom took, sleeping in a bed filled with shoes, scissors, papers, food, and 20 sheets of temporary tattoos.
 Participants attempt to excavate the sculpture by moving the objects around with the claw, an intentionally cumbersome interaction that depicts the difficulty someone with ADHD and executive function disorder has in trying to organize and categorize.
 It addresses the question of “why don’t you just do it” that I so often hear as someone with these disabilities.
 The answer is “because it’s not that easy.”
 Also, when they are able to pick it up and move it around, there’s nowhere for it to go.
 All you can do is rearrange.
 The barrier between the participant and the task demonstrates the element of invisible work that someone with ADHD has to do to complete these tasks.
 When your brain doesn’t give you the sauce to just do it, you have to play this horrible, futile little game, where your mind has to convince your body over and over again that the task is even worth doing.